Welcome to my guide for the Mercedes Active Body Control (ABC) Suspension System.

 This is the updated design and is compatible with

-the valve block you get when you order a new
+the pre 2007 ABC system as well.
+This is the valve block you get when you order a new replacement. |

-For each strut, there are two valves (Pre 2007 version shown here)
+there are two valves (Pre 2007 version shown here)

 So each valve block has 4 valves in it in total.
 These valves open and close based on voltage being supplied to them by the ABC control unit.